narwhalacademy/zebra-crossing/README.md

 See PEN America's [Guidelines for Safely Practicing Counterspeech](https://onlineharassmentfieldmanual.pen.org/guidelines-for-safely-practicing-counterspeech/) for extra tips on how to talk back effectively.

+##### Managing unwanted phone calls

+Sometimes you don’t want to block an unwanted caller just yet.
+Sometimes a harasser uses fake/temporary numbers to call you.
+Here are some ways to manage unwanted calls:

+- **Silence or mute calls from a specific number:**
+  - Android: Find the contact either in the Phone or Contacts app and tap on the name.
+Under `Contact settings`, go to `Contact ringtone → [Currently set sound] → None`.
+You can also send any calls directly to voicemail by tapping `Send to voicemail`  under the same contact settings.
+  - iOS: Create a new `Focus Mode` by following [these Tom’s Guide instructions](https://www.tomsguide.com/how-to/how-to-silence-a-specific-contact-on-your-iphone).
+- **Silence calls from all unknown numbers:**
+  - iOS: `Settings → Apps → Phone → Silence Unknown Callers`
+- **Block calls from all unknown numbers:**
+  - Android:
+- **Reveal the number when a caller is hiding behind a `No Caller ID` setting** by using an app like [TrapCall](https://www.trapcall.com/).

 ##### If you decide to report

 - **If harassment is happening on a social media platform**: File a report with a social media company and ask at least 10 friends to do the same.
 Have 1–2 people file a copyright infringement claim if it makes sense.